Rhinemann/The-Adept/Actual Rules/Player's Guide.md

 An action that displays brute and unrestricted strength uses **Force**.

 - Use this when you are wrestling, or blasting off with spells.
-- A character with a low **Force** is often moderate, collected, and reserved
+- A character with a low **Force** is often moderate, collected, and reserved.
 - A character with a high **Force** is often energetic, strong, or volatile.

 ### Guile